waynesutton/todohosted/README.md

-# TodoHosted / Chat Application
+# Convex Realtime Chat & Reminders with AI Demo Sync App

 An open source chat and reminder application built with Convex, Clerk, and React.
 This application features real-time chat, task management, and an administrative dashboard for moderation.